 Crowell & Moring partner Kathy Kirmayer talks about aligning interests through cost-plus: if an attorney is getting a flat “plus,” then their incentive, the argument goes, is to work quickly and efficiently.
 But the “cost” in “cost-plus” is still (wait for it) the rate of the attorney.
 That rate might be pegged to the actual cost of the lawyer, but from the law firm’s perspective, a working lawyer is still a covered cost, albeit one that could be making more profit for the firm if they handle matters more quickly.
 Assuming there is enough work.

 So what makes this “alternative”?
-It works for the client, so what’s the hold up?
+It works for the client, so what’s the hold-up?
 The hourly-billing mindset is entrenched in major firms because of what those firms provide: advice and defense.
-Being part of a business litigation firm with its roots outside the defense—specifically, in the contingency-fee plaintiff’s realm—these types of arrangements seem more conservative than alternative.
+Being part of a business litigation firm with its roots outside the defense—specifically, in the contingency-fee plaintiff’s realm—these types of arrangements seem more conservative than the alternative.

 A contingency fee model eliminates the conflict altogether, by shifting payment from how long something takes to how good the result is.
 In fact, the client entirely eliminates the risk of a loss under this model, since the lawyers don’t get paid at all for a loss.
 And that’s what has law firms averse to crossing over to contingency fee work: they can’t stomach the risk of a loss with their business model.
 The alternative is forcing the client to shoulder the risk.